What Is WordPress SEO?

 Get in touch with influential voices

-The next thing that Richard did was get in touch with some more authoritative voices.
+The next thing that Paul did was get in touch with some more authoritative voices.

 Get in touch with all the major resources for your niche so that they can link back to your content too.
 Once they see that so many major influences in the industry have already linked to your piece, they’ll be keen to do the same.

 Make sure you have a good email written that will make people more likely to listen to you.
 You need an excellent email subject just to get them to open it.

 Even though this is the final stage after producing your content, you might be considering backlinks before your content is written.